 Ark is a study in balance between digital and tactile processes, seeking to unite the best of traditional woodworking with modern 3D capturing and CNC tools.
 Each touchpoint was shaped by hand and 3D captured, but digitized to allow for precision joinery and repeatable CNC toolpaths for each component.

-The design began with hand-sculpted quarter-scale models that were 3D captured, made full size digitally, and then CNC machined at full size for further shaping by hand.
-This tactile design workflow was integrated with digital processes where ideas usually exist only in a computer before they are finished and realized as a physical product.
-By using 3D capturing, Meshmixer, NetFabb, MeshEnabler, Autodesk Inventor and HSM Works, I was able to integrate organic, handmade contours with geometric joints.
-All aesthetic, sensual design moved through the physical world, shaped by hand.
-The computer was only used for reproduction and precise joinery.
+The design began with hand-sculpted quarter-scale models that were 3D captured, made full size digitally, and then CNC machined at full size for refined shaping by hand.
+Then 3D captured again.
+This tactile design workflow used 3D capturing, Meshmixer, NetFabb, MeshEnabler, Autodesk Inventor and HSM Works to integrate organic and refined handmade contours with a CAD assembly for toolpathing and CNC machining.

 The chair contains roughly 50 parts, and was designed for efficient machining.
 This meant making as few original parts as possible and considering carefully the order of operations for workholding and cutting tools.
 No custom fixtures were made for the project, although some very clever working holding was required.

 The project included design for fabrication, toolpathing and machine operation for several different machines, including a 5-axis router, CNC lathe, CNC mill, and waterjet cutter.

 The full process is documented on Instructables.com, and highlights are below.